 Drs.
-Evnin, Kamdar and Royston and Mr. Podlesak served as members of the Nominating and Corporate Governance Committee during 2016, with Dr. Kamdar serving as chair of the committee.
-On March 29, 2017, Mr. Katkin was appointed to the Nominating and Corporate Governance Committee.
-Our Board has determined that each member of the Nominating and Corporate Governance Committee is "independent" as defined under the applicable listing standards of NASDAQ.
-During fiscal year ended December 31, 2016, the Nominating and Corporate Governance Committee met two times.
-The functions of our Nominating and Corporate Governance Committee include, among other things:
+Evnin, Kamdar and Royston and Messrs.
+Katkin, Legault and Podlesak served as members of the Nominating and Corporate Governance Committee during 2017, with Dr. Kamdar initially serving as chair of the committee.
+On March 29, 2017, Mr. Katkin was appointed to the Nominating and Corporate Governance Committee and on November 9, 2017, Mr. Legault was appointed to the committee.
+On May 17, 2017, Drs.
+Kamdar and Royston resigned from the Nominating and Corporate Governance Committee upon their retirement from the Board and Mr. Podlesak was appointed chair of the committee.
+Our Board has determined that each member of the Nominating and Corporate Governance Committee is "independent" as defined under the applicable listing standards of Nasdaq.
+During fiscal year ended December 31, 2017, the Nominating and Corporate Governance Committee include, among other things: